garden-io/garden/docs/reference/providers/kubernetes.md

     # Resource requests and limits for the in-cluster builder, container registry and code sync service. (which are
     # automatically installed and used when `buildMode` is `cluster-docker` or `kaniko`).
     resources:
       # Resource requests and limits for the in-cluster builder.
+It's important to consider which build mode you're
+      # using when configuring this.
       #
+      # When `buildMode` is `kaniko`, this refers to _each Kaniko pod_, i.e. each individual build, so you'll want to
+      # consider the requirements for your individual image builds, with your most expensive/heavy images in mind.
+      #
+      # When `buildMode` is `cluster-buildkit`, this applies to the BuildKit deployment created in _each project
+      # namespace_.
+So think of this as the resource spec for each individual user or project namespace.
+      #
-      # When `buildMode` is `cluster-docker`, this refers to the Docker Daemon that is installed and run
+      # When `buildMode` is `cluster-docker`, this applies to the single Docker Daemon that is installed and run
       # cluster-wide.
-This is shared across all users and builds, so it should be resourced accordingly, factoring
+This is shared across all users and builds in the cluster, so it should be resourced
-      # in how many concurrent builds you expect and how heavy your builds tend to be.
+      # accordingly, factoring in how many concurrent builds you expect and how heavy your builds tend to be.
-      #
-      # When `buildMode` is `kaniko`, this refers to _each instance_ of Kaniko, so you'd generally use lower
-      # limits/requests, but you should evaluate based on your needs.
       builder:
         limits:
           # CPU limit in millicpu.